 Code of Conduct

-Responsibility towards society, its donors and ETH Zurich are top priorities for the ETH Zurich Foundation, alongside credibility and integrity in its actions and communication.
-It is for this reason that the Board of Trustees of the ETH Zurich Foundation have established the values and rules in this Code of Conduct, which entered into force on 26 October 2020.
-These values and rules ensure compliance with social, legal and ethical principles, and secure the sustainable use of the funds entrusted to the ETH Zurich Foundation.
+The ETH Zurich Foundation takes very seriously its responsibility towards society, its donors and ETH Zurich, and is committed to acting and communicating with credibility and integrity at all times.
+For this reason, the Board of Trustees has established the following values and rules of conduct (“Code of Conduct”).
+These ensure compliance with social, legal and ethical principles and the sustainable management of the resources entrusted to the ETH Zurich Foundation.

 A. Principles

-I. Independent supporter of ETH Zurich
+I. Purpose of the ETH Zurich Foundation

 III.
 Autonomy and independence